BCLab-UNM/Swarmathon-Docs/Competition Rules.md

       1.0.
 All rounds will be run with six robots.

       1.1.
-A team's score for each round will be the total collected out of two runs.
+A team's score for each round will be the total collected out of two runs, except for the semi-final and final rounds which will be sudden death.

       1.2.
 All teams will begin the competition by participating in the virtual round.